ricochen/ricochen.github.io/_posts/2016-04-16-Day-6-End-of-Week-1-And-Basketball.md

 ---
 layout: defaultpost
-title: "Week 1 and Basketball"
+title: "End of Week 1 and Basketball"
 date: 2016-04-16
 ---